MicrosoftDocs/powerquery-docs/powerquery-docs/add-conditional-column.md

+---
+title: Add a conditional column
+description: With Power Query, you can add a conditional column to your query.
+You can define IF-THEN-ELSE conditions in your query.
+When the conditions are fulfilled, the conditional column will automatically display the values that you specified.
+author: ptyx507
+ms.service: powerquery
+ms.reviewer:
+ms.date: 06/30/2020
+ms.author: v-miesco
+---

 # Add a conditional column

 With Power Query, you can add a conditional column to your query.
 You can define IF-THEN-ELSE conditions in your query.
 When the conditions are fulfilled, the conditional column will automatically display the values that you specified.